 Hansen is now in his fifth season as the head coach of the Middlebury men's tennis team.
-He came to Middlebury from the University of California, Santa Cruz, where he has served as the head men’s coach for the past 30 years.
+He came to Middlebury from the University of California, Santa Cruz, where he has served as the head men’s coach for 30 years.

 The creator of the UCSC tennis program, Hansen is regarded as one of the top coaches in the country.
-Hansen led the team to seven NCAA Championships (1989, 1995, 1996, 1998, 2005, 2007, 2009), appearing in the finals 13 of the last 24 years.
+Hansen led the team to seven NCAA Championships (1989, 1995, 1996, 1998, 2005, 2007, 2009), appearing in the finals 13 of 24 years.
 Hansen’s players have won 13 NCAA doubles titles and seven NCAA singles titles.
 Under Hansen’s direction, the UCSC tennis program produced 117 All-Americans.

 Hansen has been named the Intercollegiate Tennis Association (ITA) Coach of the Year four times and in 2000 was honored as the ITA Coach of the Decade for the 1990s.
 During that time span, his teams were undefeated against Division III opponents in the regular season going with a 73-0 mark.
 Hansen has served as an executive board member of the ITA as well as its Division III representative.
 He also served as the chair of the NCAA Division III Tennis Committee as well as a member of the ITA Rules Committee.

 As a player, Hansen was Northern California’s Open Player of the Year and was ranked in the top eight for five-straight years during the late 1970s.
 He received an ATP world ranking as well as much valuable coaching experience while playing the international circuit before coming to UC Santa Cruz.
 He registered wins over many top-100 players including top-10 players Brad Gilbert and Paul McNamee.
 He won the USTA 40 National Grass Court Championships held in Santa Barbara.